maliMirkec/personal-website/site/articles/my-favorite-vs-code-settings.md

 I turned off the following settings: “Editor: Format on Save” and “Files: Auto Save”.

-{% cldnryimg "vs-save_jynrn6" "Screenshot of Saving Settings in VS Code editor."
-759 304 %}
+{% cldnryfetch "vs-save_jynrn6" "Screenshot of Saving Settings in VS Code editor." false true "center" %}

 I also turned off all settings related to formatting: